Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Related Work

-\paragraph*{Surface representation} Surface representation can be classified into two categories based on the stored surface properties: explicit surface representation (e.g., polygon mesh or point clouds) and implicit surface representation (e.g., signed distance field).
+Surface representation can be classified into two categories based on the stored surface properties: explicit surface representation (\eg, polygon meshes or point clouds) and implicit surface representation (\eg, signed distance fields).
 Explicit methods struggle with complex topologies, resolution adjustments, local modifications, and potential high memory consumption when storing high-resolution surfaces.
 In contrast, implicit representations represent the surfaces by storing indirect information about the surface, which overcomes the shortages of explicit methods.
 However, \textbf{classical} implicit methods still suffer from fixed resolution and high memory consumption issues.
-For example, the memory consumption is $\mathcal{O}(n^3)$ for a $n$ resolution voxel grid.
+For example, the memory consumption is $\mathcal{O}(n^3)$ for a voxel grid of size $n^3$.
 Luckily, \textbf{neural} implicit representations can encode the surface implicit information such as occupancies~\cite{lars2018occupancy, genova2019Deep,chibane2020implicit}, signed/unsigned distance functions~\cite{park2019deepsdf,gropp2020implicit,novello2022exploring, chen2019learning, Michalkiewicz2019deep,chibane2020ndf} into neural networks.
 One can query any 3D points in space to obtain the corresponding attributes.
 This approach allows for recovering highly detailed surfaces at a lower memory cost than traditional surface representation methods such as classical signed distance field (SDF).
 Moreover, it is a continuous representation suitable for further mathematical analysis of the represented surface.
-(Signed/unsigned) Distance Field stores the shortest (signed) distance of a given point to a surface, The gradients of an SDF provide a normal vector of the surface, but using SDF requires well-defined "inside" and "outside" notions, which restrict representing open surfaces.
-An unsigned distance field (UDF) does not distinguish the inside or outside.
-However, the lack of a sign introduces ambiguity in surface reconstruction, such as the correct surface orientation. \paragraph*{Surface Reconstructions} Much like with surface representations, surface reconstructions techniques can be categorized into traditional approaches, including \textbf{classical} methods like Poisson surface reconstructions~\citep{Kazhdan2006poisson} and SSD~\citep{Calakli2011}.
-These techniques commonly utilize point clouds as input to create a polygon mesh.
-Unfortunately, these traditional methods are considerably reliant on the quality of input data, often failing when faced with complex geometries.
-Moreover, using traditional methods is hard to modify output resolution without repeating the complete reconstruction process.
-On the other hand, \textbf{learning-based} implicit surface reconstruction approaches train neural networks to generate surface features~\cite{chibane2020implicit, gropp2020implicit, sitzmann2019siren, Michalkiewicz2019deep,park2019deepsdf, peng2021shape}, allowing for changing the output resolution without retraining the network.
-Additionally, they can handle relatively complicated geometry.
-The typical input of these methods is 3D data, e.g., a point cloud or a mesh~\cite{park2019deepsdf, huang2023neural}.
-Some methods also need a point cloud with normals information to ensure a satisfactory result~\cite{sitzmann2019siren,gropp2020implicit}.
-Some need ground truth mesh to do supervision~\cite{peng2021shape,novello2022exploring}.
-Some gradually involve an initialized mesh to do the reconstrution, instead of learning the implicit representation~\cite{peng2021shape, Hanocka_2020} However, obtaining point clouds with normals is not straightforward if the ground-truth mesh is not given or the point cloud quality is poor, which often happens in real-world applications.
+A distance field stores the shortest (signed/unsigned) distance of a given point to a surface.
+The gradients of an SDF provide a normal vector of the surface, but using SDF requires well-defined "inside" and "outside" notions, which restricts representing open surfaces.
+An unsigned distance field (UDF)~\cite{richa2022unsigned} is devoid of this specified concern.
+However, the lack of a sign introduces ambiguity in surface reconstruction, such as the flipped surface shown in~\cref{fg:sampling_visual}.
+Consequently, the development of a novel approach is crucial to integrate the benefits of both signed and unsigned distance fields.